-Talking to Siri without having to use the “Hey Siri” command requires:
+Talking to Siri without having to use the Hey Siri command requires:

-- Apple Watch with watchOS 5 or later
+- Apple Watch Series 3 or later

-- Paired iPhone with iOS 12 or later
+- iPhone with iOS 12 or later

-- Network connectivity
+- Internet connectivity

 TUTORIAL: How to type to Siri instead of talking

-- Always On—Siri will always speak out her responses, even when the watch is in silent mode.
+- Always On—Siri will always speak out her responses, even in silent mode.

 - Headphones Only—Siri voice feedback is limited to Bluetooth headphones.

-Does Siri on HomePod tend to respond to the “Hey Siri” command issued through your wrist?
+Does Siri on HomePod tend to respond to the Hey Siri command issued through your wrist?

 Raise to Speak lets you use Siri on Apple Watch in a truly hands-free fashion.

-No longer do you have to speak the “Hey Siri” hot word or press that Digital Crown button to invoke a Siri listening session on your wrist.
-With Raise to Speak, you can start a turn-by-turn navigation session or respond to a message whilst riding a bike.
+No longer do you have to speak the Hey Siri hot word or press that Digital Crown button to invoke a Siri listening session on your wrist.
+With Raise to Speak, you can start a turn-by-turn navigation session hands-free, respond to a message while driving and so forth.